 - Although I offer this solution somewhat in jest, it could be a way for a beginner to practice, or those of us “weather-challenged”, to practice parallel turns when nothing else is offered.

-- Having sampled Ski Dubai, myself, I found the irony delicious: To be heading up the escalator in the Mall of the Emirates with skis in hand, while outside were a searing desert sun and air-conditioned bus stops, was truly unique!
-With the aid of the on-site photographer, I had my favorite all-time holiday cards which I whimsically embossed with “Ski Dubai, Snow Guaranteed .”
+- Having sampled Ski Dubai, myself, I found the irony delicious: There I was heading up the escalator in the desert at the Mall of the Emirates.
+With skis in hand, I could gaze through the windows and see outside where a searing sun brought real heat.
+In Dubai, there are even air-conditioned bus stops.
+That was a truly unique solution!
+With the aid of the on-site professional photographer, I had my favorite all-time holiday cards.
+My photo on the “slopes” had the whimsical caption: “Ski Dubai, Snow Guaranteed .”